 Following your social media accounts

-Adding a product or service to his shopping cart
+Adding a product or service to the shopping cart

 A macro conversion occurs when a visitor engages in a primary offer on your website.
-A macro conversion is also known as the primary goals of a company.
+A macro conversion is also known as the primary goal of a company.

 Examples of macro-conversions: